neuralmagic/sparsify/docs/one-shot_experiment-guide.md

 #### MODEL

 One-Shot requires the model provided to be in an [ONNX format](https://onnx.ai/).
-For guidance on how to convert a Pytorch model to ONNX, read our [ONNX Export User Guide](https://docs.neuralmagic.com/user-guides/onnx-export).
+For guidance on how to convert a PyTorch model to ONNX, read our [ONNX Export User Guide](https://docs.neuralmagic.com/user-guides/onnx-export).

-In the near future, more formats including Pytorch will be added for support with One-Shot Experiments.
+In the near future, more formats including PyTorch will be added for support with One-Shot Experiments.

 #### DATA